JustBlackBird/tg-poller/README.md

-# TG-Poller
+# 🚀 TG-Poller

-> Grabbs all the updates from Telegram API and streams them to a web-hook.
+> Grabs all the updates from Telegram API and streams them to a web-hook.

 ## Why